 And of course with this move, I’ll need to find a new endocrinologist.

-I'd mentioned before that I cut ties with my former endo earlier this summer.
-So now, it's almost time to settle on the individual who will become my new diabetes doctor (TBD whether that endo-to-be should be considered lucky or cursed..).
-I have narrowed the list to two in the Metro Detroit area, both well-respected with particular talents that I'm looking for.
-Maybe I'll leave that decision for a later day, once the boxes are unpacked...
+I’d mentioned before that I cut ties with my former endo earlier this summer.
+So now, it’s almost time to settle on the individual who will become my new diabetes doctor.
+I had narrowed the list to two in the Metro Detroit area, both well-respected with particular talents that I’m looking for.
+I hear one of them likes to take the team-approach.

 Luckily, I’m not in a rush to decide.
 All my prescriptions are up-to-date with multiple refills available, so changing over to a new pharmacy should be a simple task that won’t require a lot of legwork on my end.
 Plus, I happen to know both endos pretty well already and they’ve both agreed to get me into the office quickly if something comes up.
 So, that’s a comfort and a great benefit when moving between states!